 Focus and Scope

-This Journal will publish editorials, original articles, review articles, case reports, and images related to medicine with an emphasis on respiratory and critical care medicine.
-The Journal will also publish articles about public policy and medicine, statistics, medicine in art, medical education, and regional medicine.
+This Journal publishes editorials, original articles, review articles, case reports, and images related to medicine with an emphasis on respiratory and critical care medicine.
+The Journal also publishes articles about public policy and medicine, statistics, medicine in art, medical education, and regional medicine.

 Peer Review Process